Joshfishman97/Joshfishman97/README.md

 - ⚡ Fun fact: ...
 I am currently taking a excellerated 7 week Calc class in order to meet the prequisites to apply to a Masters in CS program!
 I am currently looking for work as a junior backend software engineer or a junior fullstack software engineer -->
-- name: Profile Readme Stats
-  uses: teoxoy/profile-readme-stats@v1.2

-- name: Profile Readme Stats
+name: Profile Readme Stats
 uses: teoxoy/profile-readme-stats@v1.2